Season structure of the NHL: Regular season

-The league also schedules a three-day Christmas break (since 1971) when no regular season games are played on Christmas Eve or Christmas Day.
-Games are not played on December 26 unless it falls on a Saturday, in which case no games would be played on December 23.
+The league also schedules a US Thanksgiving break and a three-day Christmas break (since 1971): no games are played on Christmas Eve or Christmas Day.
+Games are not played on December 26 unless it falls on a Saturday, in which case no games are played on December 23.
 The NHL also has a holiday roster freeze between December 18 and 27, in which in most cases, players cannot be traded, waived, or sent to the minor leagues.

-On the day of the Super Bowl (second Sunday of February), the league avoids scheduling any games that night, and will either have a blank slate that day or have a few afternoon games, usually starting no later than 3:00 p.m.
-EST.
+On the day of the Super Bowl (second Sunday of February), the league avoids scheduling any games that night, and will either have a blank slate that day or have a few afternoon games, usually starting no later than 3 p.m.
+EST. The Montreal Canadiens and Washington Capitals are the only teams to host a home game on the day of the Super Bowl.

 Two points are awarded for a win (including in overtime or shootout), one point for a loss in overtime or shootout, and no points for a loss in regulation time.
-If, however, a team pulls their goaltender for an extra attacker during overtime and gives up an empty net goal, the point normally awarded for losing in overtime is forfeited.
-Pulling a goaltender in overtime was occasionally attempted in certain situations prior to the 2004–05 NHL lockout near the end of a season if earning a single point in overtime would have been worthless for playoff qualification purposes, but with the introduction of the shootout it has not been attempted as often.
+If, however, a team pulls their goaltender for an extra attacker during overtime and gives up an empty-net goal, the point normally awarded for losing in overtime is forfeited.
+Prior to the 2004–05 NHL lockout, a goaltender was occasionally pulled in overtime near the end of a season if earning a single point would have been worthless for playoff qualification purposes, but with the introduction of the shootout it has not been done as often.